Choa Chu Kang MRT/LRT station: Jurong Region Line

 On 9 May 2018, the LTA announced Choa Chu Kang station will interchange with the proposed 24 km Jurong Region Line (JRL).
 The station will be constructed as part of Stage 1 (JRL West), consisting of 10 stations from this station to Bahar Junction and two branches to and Boon Lay.
 This stage was expected to be completed in 2026.
 However, restrictions on construction due to the COVID-19 pandemic has led to delays, with the completion date pushed to 2027.
+Due to construction and testing delays, the completion date was further delayed to mid-2028.

 The contract for the design and construction of the JRL station and associated viaducts was awarded to Shanghai Tunnel Engineering Co.
 (Singapore) Pte Ltd for S$465.2 million (US$ million).
 The contract also includes the design and construction of the Choa Chu Kang West and Tengah stations along with 3.4 km of associated viaducts.
 Aurecon has been appointed lead consultant of the project.

 The Choa Chu Kang Bus Interchange was relocated to a new site at the junction of Choa Chu Kang Loop and Choa Chu Kang Drive on 16 December 2018.
-Demolition of an adjacent multi-storey car park Block 303 began in December 2020 to make way for JRL construction works.
+Demolition of Block 303, an adjacent multi-storey car park, began in December 2020 to make way for JRL construction works.